 Brandon spends his time away from the library working on building computers and playing video game machines he has fixed.
 You might catch him reading the newest issue of PC Gamer or books by authors like James Patterson, Jim Butcher, and Kevin Hearne.
 Contact Brandon at firstname.lastname@example.org.

 Rusty plans and coordinates the Adult Programming at the library, and is the supervisor for the library's Teen Advisory Board.
-When not at the library, Rusty works on his small farm in Cedar Valley growing organic produce and raising chickens.
-He is an avid football fan and plays in multiple fantasy football leagues.
+Rusty is an avid football fan and plays in multiple fantasy football leagues.
 He enjoys spending time out in the woods of southern Oregon hunting for mushrooms and observing wildlife.
 He enjoys a variety of genres and authors, but leans toward non-fiction and fantasy/sci-fi.
 His favorite authors are Wendell Berry and Kurt Vonnegut.
+Contact Rusty at email@example.com.

 When Darlene is not at the library, she likes to hang out with her cats, Phoenix and Thisbee, read, draw, bake, watch Survivor, and go to the beach.
 Her favorite choices for reading are cookbooks, children’s books, and anything to do with animals and art.